Keiji Muto: Wrestle-1 (2013–2020)

+Total Nonstop Action Wrestling (2014–2015, 2019)

 On March 2, 2014, at TNA Global Impact Japan, Muto, under his Great Muta persona, teamed with Rob Terry and Taiyō Kea to defeat Masayuki Kono, René Duprée and Samoa Joe in a six-man tag team match.
 Later in March, through Wrestle-1's working relationship with TNA, Muto, working under his Great Muta persona, returned to America, at Lockdown, where he, Sanada and Yasu defeated Chris Sabin, Christopher Daniels and Kazarian in a six-man tag team steel cage match.

 Muta returned to TNA on the July 25, 2014, defeating Robbie E at an Impact Wrestling taping in New York City.
 After the match, Sanada turned on Muta.
 This led to a match at Wrestle-1's Shōgeki: Impact event on July 6, where The Great Muta defeated Sanada in a main event singles match.
 On October 12, the blow-off of the Muta-Sanada feud occurred at Bound for Glory in Tokyo, where Muta teamed with Tajiri in a tag team main event to defeat James Storm and The Great Sanada.
 On February 16, 2015, Muto, as the Great Muta, returned to TNA, defeating Mr. Anderson as part of Global Impact – USA vs. The World.

-On June 8, 2019, Muto returned to TNA, now re-named Impact Wrestling, wrestling as The Great Muta in the main event of their A Night You Can't Mist event in a tag team match where he teamed with Tommy Dreamer to defeat Michael Elgin and Johnny Impact.
+On June 8, 2019, Muto returned to TNA, now renamed Impact Wrestling, wrestling as The Great Muta in the main event of their A Night You Can't Mist event in a tag team match where he teamed with Tommy Dreamer to defeat Michael Elgin and Johnny Impact.